Clean and jerk: Jerk

-In the split jerk, the lifter dips down their hips and propels the barbell upward by performing a short jump.
+The split jerk is the most common of the three forms of jerk used in competitions, therefore the term jerk normally implies a split jerk unless an athlete prefers a different style of jerk.
+In split jerk, the lifter dips down their hips and propels the barbell upward by performing a short jump.
 The lifter then 'splits' their legs and catches the bar with straight arms above their head.
+The split in the split jerk is not as deep as in split clean or split snatch, and moving too low in split jerk can lead to injury.

-In the power jerk, the lifter performs the same dip and jump movement, but unlike the split jerk, the lifter catches the barbell in a partial squat position.
+In the power jerk or push jerk, the lifter performs the same dip and jump movement, but unlike the split jerk, the lifter catches the barbell in a partial squat position.
+Power jerk may be used synonymously with push jerk, but a distinction may be made with push jerk being a type of power jerk where the feet stayed connected to the platform instead of being lifted.

 The squat jerk is like the power jerk in how the lifter catches the barbell in a squat position, but unlike the power jerk, the lifter catches the barbell in a full squat position with the barbell locked out above their head.
+The squat jerk requires considerable shoulder stability and flexibility to avoid injury, and it is therefore practiced only by a small minority of lifters.

 Single arm

 A single arm is used instead of two.
 The weight lifted is usually a dumbbell or kettlebell.
 A barbell can also be used.
 The movement is broadly similar to the two armed clean and jerk, although there are various changes to the range of movement and posture.
 As a form of unilateral exercise, a single arm clean and jerk can be beneficial for core strength as the lifter has to work to stabilise the off-centred weight.
 It can also help to reduce an excessive strength imbalance which has developed between the different sides of the body.
 For example, in a two armed clean and jerk, there may be a muscle imbalance meaning that the right arm is performing an excessively large amount of the work and the left arm an excessively small amount.
 By using the single arm style and alternating between each arm, it can be ensured that each arm is performing the same amount of work.